Why Every Company Needs Cybersecurity Protection That Aligns With Their Business Goals

 Regardless of your current insurance carrier or policy, it is important to keep these points in mind:

-• Cyber insurance coverage is not cybersecurity protection.
-This is coverage that might help you recover damages in the event of a breach or data loss.
+Cyber insurance coverage is not cybersecurity protection.
+This is coverage that might help you recover some financial damages in the event of a breach or data loss.

-• The 3 essential cybersecurity protections described above will generally be required by all companies.
+The three essential cybersecurity protections described above will generally be required by all companies.

-• The cybersecurity controls outlined on this page are requirements we have found in some companies' underwriting requirements.
+These cybersecurity controls are requirements we have found in some companies' underwriting requirements.